smikhalevski/roqueform/packages/doubter-plugin/README.md

 The type of the field value is inferred from the provided shape, so the field value is statically checked.

-When you call the `validate` method it triggers validation of the field and all of its derived fields.
+When you call the `validate` method, it triggers validation of the field and all of its derived fields.
 So if you call `validate` on the derived field, it won't validate the parent field:

 ```ts